eirikhanssen/odf2jats/README.md

 ### Extraction from the ODF container format to JATS
 - figures (not implemented)
-- libre office can't access this information in the sample document because of ms word format incompatibilty
-    - fpage of the article
-    - lpage of the article
 - contact-info is made available when marked up using ArticleContactInfo paragraph-style, but the behaviour to extract that info into article-meta (and remove the temporary elements from body) has not been implemented yet.